AeneasWeiChiHsu/CarRacing-v3-DQN-/README.md

 ## Contact

-If you find something wrong or something interesting, please contact me.
+If you find anything incorrect or interesting, please let me know.
 Feel free!
-And if you have some interesting problems, I will be very happy to know that.
+And if you have some interesting problems, I would be very happy to hear about them.
 Perhaps we can co-work on it.

 ## In The Future
 I will upload some notes to explain how I design it.